lurchmath/lde/docs/api-structures.md

 ## Structure attributes and connections

-The following functions available in each instance of the structure class support external attributes.
+The following functions available in each instance of the structure class support attributes.

- * `instance.getExternalAttribute(key)` looks up external attributes by a given string `key`.
+ * `instance.getAttribute(key)` looks up attributes by a given string `key`.
- * `instance.setExternalAttribute(key,value)` stores external attributes
-   under a given string `key` with value `value`, which should be a JSON structure (or atomic data).
+ * `instance.setAttribute(key,value)` stores attributes under a given string `key` with value `value`, which should be a JSON structure (or atomic data).
 No check is made to verify that the value is of this type, but errors will transpire later if this condition is not satisfied (specifically, serialization errors).
- * `instance.clearExternalAttributes(key1,key2,...)` removes the key-value
+ * `instance.clearAttributes(key1,key2,...)` removes the key-value pairs
-   pairs of external attributes associated with any of the keys passed as parameters.
+   of attributes associated with any of the keys passed as parameters.
 It is acceptable to pass any number of keys, including just one.
 If zero are passed, *all* key-value pairs are removed.
- * `instance.attr(object)` adds all attributes of the given object as external attributes to the instance, and returns the instance itself.
+ * `instance.attr(object)` adds all attributes of the given object as attributes to the instance, and returns the instance itself.
 This is useful when constructing hierarchies, as follows.

 ```js
     var A = new Structure(